IvanRStoDomingo/Ivangithub.io/README.md

 **Q - High Note**
 Seraphine projects a pure note, dealing magic damage that's increased by the target's missing health percentage.

+**W - Surround Sound**
+Seraphine surrounds her nearby allies in a song, granting herself and her allies movement speed and a shield.
+If Seraphine is already shielded, she can heal her nearby allies, restoring health based on how many allies are near her.

+**E - Beat Drop**
+Seraphine unleashes a heavy soundwave, dealing magic damage to enemies in a line and slowing them.
+Enemies that are already slowed are rooted, and already rooted enemies are stunned.

+**R - Encore**
+Seraphine takes the stage, projecting a captivating force that charms enemies and deals magic damage.
+Any champions struck (allies included) become part of the performance, extending the range of the ability and granting allies maximum Notes.